 How many visits does it take to get dentures?

 This depends on the type of dentures you are getting.
 A standard set of dentures should take about four to six visits.
-However, the process could take longer if you need extractions or any other type of dental work completed first.
-Also, you may need to have your dentist adjust your dentures a few times before they fit is perfectly.
-The denture implant process will take many more visits over the span of several months.
+However, the process could take longer if you need extractions or any other dental work completed first.
+Also, you may need your dentist to adjust your dentures a few times before they fit perfectly.
+The denture implant process will take many more visits over several months.

 We recommend placing your dentures in a cup of tap water overnight.
-Before doing this, you should clean them with a non-abrasive brush and denture cleaner.
+Before doing this, clean them with a non-abrasive brush and denture cleaner.
 This will keep your dentures clean and prevent them from drying out.
-It is important to keep your dentures from drying out completely because the acrylic will become dry and brittle.
+Keeping your dentures from drying out entirely is essential because the acrylic will become dry and brittle.

 How many hours a day can I wear my dentures?

-Dentures should be removed daily for about six to eight hours.
-This is to give your gums a rest and to properly clean them.
+You should remove your dentures daily for about six to eight hours.
+This is to give your gums a rest and to clean them properly.
 Most people do this at night while they are sleeping.

 Schedule a Dental Appointment

 Do you want to restore the look and function of your teeth and gums?
-Try full or partial dentures.
-Request a consultation with Dr. Duling online or call her Owens Cross Roads dental office at 256.202.4186.
+Try full or partial dentures in Owen’s Cross Roads, AL. Request a consultation with Dr. Duling online or call her Owens Cross Roads dental office at 256.202.4186.